Dates: October 6, 13, 20, 27, November 3, 10 (NEW DATES!)

 About the facilitator:

 Vanessa Mártir is a NYC based writer, educator and writing coach.
 She is currently completing her memoir, A Dim Capacity for Wings, and chronicles the journey at vanessamartir.blog.
-A five-time VONA/Voices and two-time Tin House fellow, Vanessa’s work has been widely published, including in Bitch Magazine, Smokelong Quarterly, the VONA/Voices Anthology, Dismantle, and the NYTimes Bestseller Not That Bad, edited by Roxane Gay.
+A five-time VONA/Voices and two-time Tin House fellow, Vanessa’s work has been widely published, including in The Rumpus, Bitch Magazine, Smokelong Quarterly, the VONA/Voices Anthology, Dismantle, and the NYTimes Bestseller Not That Bad, edited by Roxane Gay.
 Vanessa is the founder of the #52essays2017 challenge, and creator of the Writing Our Lives Workshop, which she teaches in NYC and online.
 She has served as guest editor of Aster(ix) and The James Franco Review.
-When she’s not writing or teaching, you can find Vanessa either on a dance floor, in a gym punching a bag or in the woods hiking and talking to nature.
+When she’s not writing or teaching, you can find Vanessa either on a dance floor, in a gym punching a bag or in the woods hiking and talking to the birds and trees.